tomdoel/pulmonarytoolkit/ptk-docs/content/resources/external-dependencies.md

 The following functions are used
   * ~~imshow - for initial creation of the image axes.
 Should be able to remove this~~
   * dicomread / dicomwrite / dicominfo / dicomuid - for reading and writing DICOM files.
-Have been replaced with master custom-written functions (see DicoMat codebase) but we still use the Matlab functions as a fallback
+Have been replaced with custom-written functions (see DicoMat codebase) but we still use the Matlab functions as a fallback
   * ~~label2rgb - For displaying TDImage.Colormap images (e.g. colour overlays).
 Writing a replacement function should be straightforward~~
   * imclose, imdilate, imerode, imopen, strel - Morphological operations - widely used.
 Need to be replaced with fast C++ code
   * bwconncomp - connected component analysis - widely used.
 Needs to be replaced with fast C++ code.